Channel Coding at Low Capacity: Fundamental Limits

-\end{theorem} \begin{proof} See Section~\ref{BSC proofs} in the Appendix. \end{proof} We remark that the $\mathcal{O}(\log \log \kappa)$ term contains some other terms such as $\mathcal{O}(\sqrt{-\log p_e}/\log \kappa)$.
-For practical scenarios, the term $\mathcal{O}(\log \log \kappa)$ will be dominant.\footnote{We always include only the dominant term inside $\mathcal{O}(\cdot)$.} We also note that, similar to the BEC case, all terms in (\ref{BSC b}) are expressed in terms of $\kappa$ rather than $n$.
-This agrees with the intuition that the rate should depend on the amount of ``information" passed through $n$ usages of the channel rather than the number of channel uses $n$. \begin{corollary} Consider transmission of $k$ information bits over a low-capacity BSC($\delta$).
-Then, the optimal blocklength $n^*$ for such a transmission is
+\begin{theorem}[Finite-Length Coding Bounds for Low-Capacity BSC] Consider transmission over BSC($\delta$) in low-capacity regime in the sense that the function $f(n)$ mentioned in Section~\ref{sec:lowcap} belongs to the class $(o(n))^{2/3}$ and let $\kappa = n(1-h_2(\delta))$.
+Then, \end{theorem} \begin{proof} See Section~\ref{BSC proofs1} in the Appendix. \end{proof} Following the discussion of Section~\ref{sec:lowcap}, note that the low-capacity regime considered in Theorem~\ref{bounds for BSC} is specified by the function $f$ belonging to the class $(o(n))^{2/3}$.
+This means for the estimate \eqref{BSC b} to hold, we must have $\kappa =f(n)=(o(n))^{2/3}$.
+This constraint comes from using the condition $\kappa\sqrt{\kappa}=o(n)$ in the proof of Theorem~\ref{bounds for BSC}.
+Moreover, we remark that the $\mathcal{O}(\log \log \kappa)$ term contains some other terms such as $\mathcal{O}(\sqrt{-\log p_e}/\log \kappa)$.
+For practical scenarios, the term $\mathcal{O}(\log \log \kappa)$ will be dominant.\footnote{We include only the dominant term inside $\mathcal{O}(\cdot)$.} We also note that similar to the BEC case, all terms in (\ref{BSC b}) are expressed in terms of $\kappa$ rather than $n$.
+This agrees with the intuition that the rate should depend on the amount of ``information" passed through $n$ usages of the channel rather than the number of channel uses $n$. \begin{corollary} Consider transmission of $k$ information bits over a low-capacity BSC($\delta$) that is specified in Theorem~\ref{bounds for BSC}.
+Then, the optimal blocklength $n^*$ for such transmission is \end{corollary} \begin{proof} See Section~\ref{BSC proofs2} in the Appendix. \end{proof}